akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 are both great resources to research when setting up security on the JVM.
 Please consult those resources when troubleshooting and configuring SSL.

 Mutual authentication between TLS peers is enabled by default.
-Mutual authentication means that the the passive side (the TLS server side) of a connection will also request and verify a certificate from the connecting peer.
+Mutual authentication means that the passive side (the TLS server side) of a connection will also request and verify a certificate from the connecting peer.
 Without this mode only the client side is requesting and verifying certificates.
 While Akka is a peer-to-peer technology, each connection between nodes starts out from one side (the "client") towards the other (the "server").